 Fast Food Worker Minimum Wage: $20/Hour

-Fast food workers in California are entitled to a higher minimum wage of $20 per hour, which took effect January 1, 2024, and remains in effect for 2026.
+Fast food workers in California are entitled to a higher minimum wage that took effect at $20 per hour on April 1, 2024, under AB 1228.
+The Fast Food Council established by AB 1228 has statutory authority to adjust the fast food minimum wage annually, and rates may have increased since the initial $20 figure.
+Verify the current rate with the California Department of Industrial Relations (dir.ca.gov) before relying on this number for payroll or compliance decisions.
 This rate applies to workers at fast food restaurants operated by employers with 60 or more restaurants nationally.

 Who Qualifies